najibghadri/redux-dunk/README.md

  - Effect test helpers
  - More effect helpers (`Chain`, `Retry`, `Poll`, `Race`)
  - `Cancelable`, `TakeOne` and other action trigger based complex Effects. (like saga)
+ - Dependency management for pure effects

 ## Questions/Discussions

+#### Are effects impure - dependency injection

+This is a questions of your architecture.
+If effects use global dependencies then they are.
+This is an issue to be take care of in loop as well.
+Using a global HTTP API module or storage module or anything from global scope make your tests difficult to test.
+Since effects can be considered as the impure part of an architecture, this might not be an issue for some, and could be circumvented by taking care of global dependencies.

+However we realize this might not be preferred for some and an idea to solve this is depndency injection.
+When setting up dunk you could add dependency objects which will be passed besides the store api object.
+That make an effect's shape: `async({ dispatch, getState }, {...dependencies}) => any`.
+If there is a need we can implement this for sure 😉.
+(There is also a way to dynamically update dependencies if there is a need 🤑)

+#### About dunk as middleware
+While loop installs as an enhancer, dunk is only a middleware yet.
+If you have multiple stores in your app this could be a problem, however that is not recommended anyways.
+If there is a valid case we can make it an enhancer.

+Calling `loop` returns a modified object that contains the effects, however `dunk` simply returns the state object it got, and queues the effects in the internal queue.
+This is partly because dunk is a middleware, not an enhancer, which simplifies the architecture of the library.

 #### Why Effect is an interface not a class?

 Creating an Effect with Effect(...) and EffectCreator(...) returns you an object with two interfaces implemented: Effect and EffectApi.